trevismurithi/react-cleaner/README.md

 2. **Table output**: Formatted tables with organized columns (use `--table` flag)
    - Unused files table shows: Unused file paths with sizes (or "Would Delete" in dry run mode)
    - Unused images table shows: Unused image paths with information about whether they exist and are referenced in code (or "Would Delete" in dry run mode)
-   - Summary tables show: Project statistics, largest files, dependencies, and more
+   - Summary tables show: Project statistics, largest files, dependencies, file hotspots, dead/alive image hotspots, and more

 ## How It Works